 There are accounting policies, each of which requires significant judgments and estimates on the part of management, that we believe are significant to the presentation of our consolidated financial statements.
-The most significant accounting estimates relate to research and development costs, business combinations, contingent consideration, and impairment of long-lived assets, goodwill and In-process research and development ("IPR&D").
+The most significant accounting estimates relate to research and development costs, contingent consideration, and impairment of , goodwill and In-process research and development ("IPR&D").